 Maintaining communication following a purchase also contributes to overall buyer satisfaction and additional actions.
 Your brand can execute email marketing campaigns, reaching out to recent consumers with educational and promotional material.
 Making clear that they have access to post-sales support if they require it is also essential.

 6. Influence Customer Loyalty

 Having created valuable relationships with your new buyers, you should now ensure that these are maintained.
-Indeed, retaining existing consumers is anywhere between 5 and 25 times cheaper than attracting new customers, so investing in customer loyalty is well worth your time.
+Indeed, according to HubSpot, retaining existing consumers is anywhere between 5 and 25 times cheaper than attracting new customers, so investing in customer loyalty is well worth your time.

 Launch a loyalty scheme that offers buyers an exciting digital experience, as well as attractive discounts, one-time incentives (such as birthday surprises), special offers (such as free items with purchases), or complementary services including express delivery.

 As in various stages of the funnel itself, email marketing campaigns can also be of use here, reaching past customers and reminding them of your product and services and re-stating your value proposition.

 Promoting products that are complementary to those consumers have already purchased, through digital remarketing techniques, can also prove useful.
 Through such campaigns, buyers can be exposed to personalised ads that use algorithms to identify those individuals and upsell to them.